javierlopm/pokelang/README.md

 ### Procedures

 In pokelang, a procedures is used to declare a VOIDtorb-type function where all its argumentes are passed by reference.
-Because of this, it may only have `VOIDtorb` on its declaration and may not have any non-empty `vamos_a_retorna` statement.
+Because of this, it may only have `VOIDtorb` on its declaration and may not have any non-empty `vamo_a_retorna` statement.
 As it's a specific case of a function, the reserved keyword `funcball` of type `VOIDtorb` indicates that a procedure it's been declared.

 i.e.
 ~~~